Logo

 arrow

-In prop trading, consistent rule compliance is the real edge; the best strategy fails the moment risk limits are ignored.
+In prop trading, consistent rule compliance is the real advantage; the best strategy can be invalidated the moment risk limits are breached.

 Profit Split and Payouts